Laura Ashley (company): Retail shops

 The first shop under the Laura Ashley name opened in Pelham Street, South Kensington, in 1968, with additional shops opened in Shrewsbury and Bath in 1970.
 In one week alone, London's Fulham Road shop sold 4,000 dresses – which resulted in the new factory in Newtown, Montgomeryshire.
-It was the opening of the Paris shop in 1974 which was the first to feature the distinctive green frontage and stripped wooden interior; and in the same year the first U.S. shop opened in San Francisco.
+It was the opening of the Paris shop in 1974, which was the first to feature the distinctive green frontage and stripped wooden interior; and in the same year the first U.S. shop opened in San Francisco.
 A licensing operation led to the opening of department store concessions in Australia, Canada, and Japan from 1971 onwards.

 By 1975, turnover was £5 million per year and the company employed 1,000 people worldwide.
 Laura turned down the offer of an OBE because her husband Bernard was not also offered the honour, but a Queen's Award for Export was accepted in 1977.
 Turnover reached £25 million in 1979, and a range of perfume was launched.
 The addition of a home in France enabled Laura to go back to her roots of fabric design, and the company launched its home furnishings collections.
+At one point the company was the largest employer in north Powys, with an excess of 13,000 staff in 500 shops and 13 factories according the BBC.
+In 1982, the book The Laura Ashley Book of Home Decorating was published.

 By the time of Laura Ashley's death in 1985, the company had over 220 stores around the world, employed over 4,000 people and turned over US$130 million annually.
+The New York Times wrote of Ashley’s style of fashion: “With their high necks, full skirts, mutton sleeves, and lace and ruffle adornments, these dresses, along with prim pin-tucked cotton blouses, lace-trimmed nightgowns, and grosgrain-ribbon-tied hats, solidified the ‘Laura Ashley look.’”